thefreighthero/pagekit-emailsender/README.md

 ### Register EmailTexts

-Add emailtypes from our extension on the `boot` event:
+Add emailtypes from your extension/theme on the `boot` event:

 ```php
 $app->on('boot', function () use ($app) {